vishalmysore/Tools4AI/README.md

 **Action groups**

 ```
-@Predict(actionName = "googleSearch", description = "search the web for information",
- groupName = "personal", groupDescription = "all personal actions are here")
+@Predict(groupName = "personal", groupDescription = "all personal actions are here")
 ```
 Actions have to be annontated with @Predict to be added to prediction list , they can be grouped together with the groupName.